Jbleezy/BO1-Reimagined/README.md

 * Insta Kill: enemy players do half damage to zombies for 30 seconds
 * Double Points: enemy players earn half points for 30 seconds
 * Nuke: deals 80 damage to enemy players
-* Bonus Points: enemy players lose a random amount of points between 500 and 2500 points
+* Bonus Points: enemy players lose a random amount of points between 500 and 2500
 * Perk Bottle: enemy players lose a random perk
 * Turrets attack players (won't attack the team that activated the turret)
 * Players gain 10 points for slowing down a player if the player is below full health